richelbilderbeek/teaching/who_is_richel/README.md

  * [1] <https://github.com/richelbilderbeek/teaching>
  * [2] See [Hattie, 2023], page 363, effect size is -0.26 with a robustness index of 4 out of 5
-   and is based on 3 meta analyses using 273 studies using 27,296 people, measuring for 614 effects with a standard error of 0.08
+   and is based on 3 meta analyses using 273 studies using 27,296 people, measuring for 614 effects with a standard error of 0.08.
+   One example open access study is [Knight & Wood, 2005].
  * [Anderson & Krathwohl, 2001] Anderson, Lorin W., and David R. Krathwohl.
 A taxonomy for learning, teaching, and assessing: A revision of Bloom's taxonomy of educational objectives: complete edition.
 Addison Wesley Longman, Inc., 2001.
  * [Bell, 2020] Bell, Mike.
 The fundamentals of teaching: A five-step model to put the research evidence into practice.
 Routledge, 2020.
+ * [Knight & Wood, 2005] Knight, Jennifer K., and William B. Wood.
+"Teaching more by lecturing less."
+Cell biology education 4.4 (2005): 298-310. [paper](https://www.lifescied.org/doi/full/10.1187/05-06-0082)
  * [Hattie, 2012] Hattie, John.
 Visible learning for teachers: Maximizing impact on learning.
 Routledge, 2012.
  * [Hattie, 2023] Hattie, John.
 Visible learning: The sequel: A synthesis of over 2,100 meta-analyses relating to achievement.
 Routledge, 2023.
  * [Hattie & Clarke, 2018] Hattie, John, and Shirley Clarke.
 Visible learning: feedback.
 Routledge, 2018.
  * [Schwartz, 2012] Schwartz, Beth M., and Regan AR Gurung.
 Evidence-based teaching for higher education.
 American Psychological Association, 2012.